 Meanwhile, let’s remind ourselves that the constantly-used word ‘environment’ means everything that’s around us, whether living or non-living, including buildings, roads, and of course, the air that we breathe – hence the popular push for more cycling and the use of electric cars, if you must drive!
 And then there’s the ‘green’ word.
 “We must see more green around the place,” I hear you declare!
 Well, there have been improvements.
 We have the Commonwealth Park, green on buildings’ rooftops, over-hanging greenery from balconies on new developments, pretty flowerbeds at the Trafalgar Interchange, the Waterport Roundabout (pity about the drab water fountain), Ocean Village and other places – and there are promises of much more to come, especially with all the building projects coming on stream.

-We have the Alameda and Botanic Gardens which many citizens point out are not frequented as much as they should be, although young children are having a great time learning more about flowers, plants and the like, by attending fun, group sessions organised by the Gardens’ enthusiastic team.
+We have the Alameda and Botanic Gardens which many citizens point out are not frequented as much as they should be, although young children are having a great time learning more about flowers, plants and the like, by attending fun, group sessions organised by the Gardens’ enthusiastic team and the experts of pest control knoxville tn.
 There are trees and other ‘greens’ around the place that have been there forever, but stand unnoticed.
 Many tourists take pictures of the Law Courts’ gardens and the balconies of the flats opposite, next to where I live in Main Street; I see them quite often.